RIKEN-RCCS/s3-baby-server/README.md

 ## Additional Features

-- S3BBS stores logs in a directory ".s3bbs/access-log" or
-  ".s3bbs/server-log" when it exists in a pool-direcotry.
+- Baby-server stores logs in a directory ".s3bbs/access-log" or ".s3bbs/server-log" when it exists in a pool-direcotry.
 It is checked at starting a server.

+## Restrictions

+Restrictions on names for buckets and objects are stricter than AWS-S3, Google GCS, or MinIO.

+Characters of bucket names are from the set "[a-z0-9-]".
+DOTS (".")
+ARE FORBIDDEN.
+Bucket names should not start or end with "-".

+Characters of object names are from the set "[a-zA-Z0-9!$&'()+,-./;=@_]" plus utf-8 characters.

 ## golangci-lint